 The prolonged life cycles of trees in forestry pose a challenge to determine pest-related losses, in contrast to agriculture, where short crop cycles enable quick assessment of damage.
 The application of early and targeted pest management technique is hampered by this visibility delay.
 Proactive response to forest pest outbreaks is challenging due to the lack of real-time data.
-Nonetheless, historical records provide some information, it was estimated that insect pests cost ₹53.70 million in income losses in the 1950s, which was close to 10% of the ₹537 million in overall forestry revenue at the time.
-Despite being out of date, this graphic illustrates the persistent threat posed by forest insects, a problem that has probably gotten worsened in recent decades as a result of rising human interference, monoculture plantation growth, and climate change.
+Nonetheless, historical records provide some information, it was estimated that insect pests cost ₹53.70 million in income losses in the 1950s, which was close to 10% of the ₹537 million in overall forestry revenue at the time (Refference?).
+Despite being out of date, this illustrates the persistent threat posed by forest insects, a problem that has probably gotten worsened in recent decades as a result of rising human interference, monoculture plantation growth, and climate change.
 The increasing necessity for integrated pest management systems which consider regional climate variability, forest biodiversity, and ecological sustainability into account has been highlighted by recent studies.
 In recognition of their remarkable diversity in both plants and animals, those forests are known across the world as hotspots for biodiversity.
 A considerable fraction of their estimated 30 million species are insects, which are referred to as entomofauna.
 Both commercially significant pest species that can negatively affect the productivity and health of forests as well as beneficial insects like pollinators and decomposers are part of this remarkable diversity.
 Tropical forests are particularly susceptible to changes in ecological balance, which can be brought on by invasive species, deforestation, or climate change, due to the complexities and density of these ecosystems.
 Therefore, it is essential to comprehend the function of insects in these ecosystems for the preservation of biodiversity as well as for the sustainable management of forest resources.
 Alternative, sustainable approaches are desperately needed, as concerns about the negative health and environmental effects of synthetic pesticide use in developing nations and the impracticality of using traditional pest control techniques in forests are increasing (Kulkarni, 2014).
-The creation and implementation of environmentally friendly and biorational pest management techniques have become more important in this regard.
+The creation and implementation of environmentally friendly and bio rational pest management techniques have become more important in this regard.
 These approaches provide a more sustainable way to preserve forest health when they are rationally combined and aided by focused education, awareness campaigns, and skill development.
 These tactics, which place an emphasis on causing the least amount of ecological disturbance, are in line with global efforts for environmentally responsible forest management.

 Despite these acknowledged advantages, compared to its extensive use in agriculture, integrated pest management has yet to be practically applied in forest ecosystems.
 According to Wylie and Speight (2012), there are very few extensive IPM initiatives for forests worldwide that have been reported.
 The difference is caused by a number of fundamental issues, such as the intrinsic complexity of forest ecosystems, the lack of baseline field data, and the lengthy life cycles of forest trees and the insect pests that are linked to them.
 The viability and scalability of IPM interventions are further hampered by the lengthy gestation periods of forest crops and the logistical difficulties in accessing forests.
 Together, these elements make developing, implementing, and overseeing forest-specific IPM programs a challenging but crucial task for upcoming frameworks for forest preservation.